helaili/jekyll-action/README.md

 ![image](https://user-images.githubusercontent.com/2787414/51083411-188d1b00-171a-11e9-9a25-f8b06f33053e.png)

 ### Known Limitation
 Publishing of the GitHub pages can fail when using the `GITHUB_TOKEN` secret as the value of the `JEKYLL_PAT` env variable, as opposed to a Personal Access Token set as a secret.
 But it might work too :smile:

+### Note on custom domains
+If you're using a Custom Domain for your GitHub Pages site, you will need to ensure that the `CNAME` file exists in the repository root of the `main` (or `master`) branch so that it can be copied to the deployment root when your site is deployed.
+If your GitHub Pages site is run off the `main` (or `master`) branch, you can modify the Custom Domain setting in the Repository Settings to automatically generate and commit the `CNAME` file.
+If your GitHub Pages site is run off an _alternate_ branch, however, you will need to manually create and commit the `CNAME` file with your custom domain as its contents, otherwise the file will be committed to the deployment branch and _overwritten the next time the action is run_.